saicataram/DS-Code-Templates/README.md

 Prominent data sets which can be used for practice of Data Science & ML.

-This repo is forked from https://github.com/AmalVijayan/DataScience
+The initial repo is forked from https://github.com/AmalVijayan/DataScience.
+Further changes has been incorporated for better understanding.